Orientation Topics for Program Leaders

 - Guide students to take charge of their own health while abroad.
-For routine medical issues students should be able to finds a clinic and a doctor through HTH and should plan for this possibility before traveling by investigating the HTH site.
-Leaders should obviously help very ill student, but need not to be fully responsible for basic health maintenance.
-Non-emergency HTH clinic visits need to be scheduled in advance in order to be free at the time of service.
-Student can pay and reimbursed for last minute non-emergency HTH clinic visits.
+For routine medical issues students should be able to finds a clinic and a doctor through the Program Provider or GeoBlue insurance and should plan for this possibility before traveling.
+Leaders should obviously help a very ill student, but need not to be fully responsible for basic health maintenance.
+Non-emergency clinic visits need to be scheduled in advance in order to be free at the time of service.
+Student can pay and be reimbursed for last minute non-emergency clinic visits.

 Discuss country-specific safety concerns in as much detail as possible

 - Areas, neighborhoods, types of transportation to avoid

 - Common crimes of concern, and tricks used to dupe foreigners

 - Common gender roles and customs, and any specific safety concerns for women